Scrambling Skills Courses

 - Selecting natural rock anchors and their use.

 - Route choice and route finding and assessing when to use a rope.

-Note that more advanced rope use and technical aspects of mountaineering are not be covered on our Scrambling Skills Courses.
+Note that the more advanced rope use and technical aspects of mountaineering are not covered on our Scrambling Skills Courses.